 - It is important to have reflective components on bicycles, especially when riding at night or in dim light.

 - If you want to be more visible while riding a bicycle, cover your clothing with retro-reflective materials or patches.

 - Using bike lights can be beneficial for all cyclists since they allow drivers to see you more easily.

 Contact Rizk Law’s Experienced Attorneys Today

 Rizk Law’s Portland bicycle accident attorneys are dedicated to helping cyclists obtain the justice and compensation they deserve after a collision.
-If you or someone you love was injured by a negligent driver or other party, contact us to schedule a free, no obligation consultation.
+If you or someone you love was injured by a negligent driver or another party, contact us to schedule a free, no-obligation consultation.